-After successful completion of the laboratory, students will be able to:

-- 1. Enhance the quality of image in spatial and frequency domain. - 2.
-Apply lossless or lossy compression techniques to reduce the size of an image. - 3.
-Segment image components based on discontinuity and similarity criteria. - 4.
-Extract various features from the scene for specified computer vision application.
+La Lab Outcomes: Aft After successful completion of the lab course students will be able to: 1 1 Enhance the quality of image in spatial and frequency domain.
+2 2 Apply lossless or lossy compression techniques to reduce the size of an image.
+3 Segment image components based on discontinuity and similarity criteria.
+4 Extract various features from the scene for specified computer vision application.